fbpx

 An insurance company cannot simply ignore your doctor’s findings, even if those findings are based on opinion and not objective evidence.
 Even so, some insurance companies are so intent on not paying your claim that they will reject your doctor’s opinion and deny your claim.

 What now?
 You can consider appealing.
 If you have an individual short or long-term disability policy but seek the opinion of a seasoned insurance bad faith lawyer first.
-But you should only do so with the guidance and support of a trusted and experienced long-term disability lawyer.
+But you should only do so with the guidance and support of a trusted and experienced North Carolina Hartford disability lawyer.
 Your legal team can help you collect the medical, occupational, financial, and vocational evidence necessary to help you overcome the hurdles placed in front of you by your short or long-term disability insurance provider.

 Even if no objective evidence is available, the insurance company cannot ignore your pain and the restrictions, the severity, causes along with your doctor’s opinion.
 With careful and strategic documentation, you can overcome the lack of objective evidence with your subjective evidence of doctor’s notes, medical records, and your own testimony about how your disability prevents you from working.